 Salvation is easy

 Second, salvation is indeed easy.
 All we have to do is believe and be saved.
 Salvation is by grace alone, through faith alone, in Christ alone, and no works are necessary either to obtain or maintain salvation.
-That is not to say that good works and repentance from sin don't exist in the Christian life, but they exist because we are saved and not in order to become saved.
-Let's take a look at Scripture.
+That is not to say that good works and repentance from sin don't exist in the Christian life, but they exist because we are saved, not in order to become saved.
+Let's take a look at scripture.